postgis/h3-pg/docs/api.md

 ## Discrete raster data
-For rasters where pixels have discrete values corresponding to different classes of land cover or land use, H3 cell summary can be represented by a JSON object with separate fields for each class.
+For rasters where pixels have discrete values corresponding to different classes of land cover or land use, H3 cell data summary can be represented by a JSON object with separate fields for each class.
 First, value, number of pixels and approximate area are calculated for each H3 cell and value in a raster, then the stats are grouped across multiple rasters by H3 index and value, and after that stats for